tejshahi/GIS/Content/data.md

-This file contains the link of data file shared in flagshare.
+The google drive link for dataset used in this project is (https://drive.google.com/drive/folders/1xcjnMR4xUTFLCuXsvR0hktutuf8uHb1q?usp=sharing)